SenseNet/sncom-resources/_posts/2020-09-21-permission-editor.md

 **Assign new permission**

-If you would like to add permission for someone who has no permisison at all on this content you can do it with assign new permission button.
-Select the user who needs the rights and turn on/off the switchers 😉
+If you would like to grant permission for someone on a content who has no permission setting at all, you can do it using the _Assign new permission_ button.
+Search for and select the user or group to whom you want to set permissions and turn on/off the switchers. 😉

 <p align="center">
 <img src="/img/posts/permission_assign_new.gif">